-ACTIVITY DESCRIPTION RUN BY TIME

-Preopening

-minutes

-Opening Ceremony

-minutes

-Skills Instruction New Scouts work on first aid for blisters, cuts, and sprains.

-minutes Experienced Scouts bring packs to the meeting and have a prehike inspection.

-Older Scouts work on the Venture program or assist in teaching first-aid techniques.
+ACTIVITY DESCRIPTION RUN BY TIME Preopening minutes Dpening Ceremony minutes Skills Instruction • New Scouts work on first aid for blisters, cuts, and sprains. minutes • Experienced Scouts bring packs to the meeting and have a prehike inspection. • Older Scouts work on the Venture program or assist in teaching first-aid techniques.
 Patrol Meetings Review plans and assignments for the hike/campout.
-Make

-minutes sure everyone knows the travel plans and equipment needs.
-Review the patrol duty roster.
-Practice any interpatrol activities

-that will take place during the hike.

-Do Star Hunt.
-(See the Games section of the
+Make sure everyone knows the travel plans and equipment needs. minutes Review the patrol duty roster.
+Practice any interpatrol activities that will take place during the hike. nterpatrol Activity • Do Star Hunt.
+(See the Games section of the minutes Troop Program Resources.)Run a mile and record the times. i kun a nine and record the times.
+Closing • Scoutmaster's Minute-reflection on the experiences of SM minutes the month.Retire colors.
+Total 90 minutes of meeting After the Meeting Patrol leaders' council reviews the next meeting and checks last-minute details for the outing.

-Troop Program Resources.)

-minutes Run a mile and record the times.

-Closing Scoutmaster's Minute-reflection on the experiences of SM

-minutes the month. • Retire colors.

-Total 90 minutes of meeting - Nettre Colors.

-After the Meeting Patrol leaders' council reviews the next meeting and checks last-minute details for the outing.
 Finalize work on next month's program feature.